-Of obvious concern is how to treat water to remove these substances from drinking water.
-In 2007, scientists at Gwangju Institute of Science and Technology, near Seoul, South Korea published the results of a study of the effectiveness of several commonly used water treatment technologies in the removal of a variety of pharmaceuticals.
+The obvious concern is how to treat water to remove these substances from drinking water.
+In 2007, scientists at Gwangju Institute of Science and Technology near Seoul, South Korea published the results of a study of the effectiveness of several commonly used water treatment technologies in the removal of a variety of pharmaceuticals.
 This research was funded in part by the American Water Works Association Research Foundation.

 The Korean researchers found granular activated carbon (GAC) filtration was effective in removing a variety of micropollutants.
-Of the six detected at measureable levels in drinking water in Seoul (pharmaceuticals: Ibuprofen, Dilantin, Carbamazepine, and Caffeine; flame retardant: TCEP; insect repellant: DEET) GAC reduced the concentration in the treated water below the current practical detection limits (10 ng/L for TCEP and Caffeine; 1 ng/L for all others).
-Oklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu
+Of the six micropollutants detected at measurable levels in drinking water in Seoul (pharmaceuticals: Ibuprofen, Dilantin, Carbamazepine, and Caffeine; flame retardant: TCEP; insect repellant: DEET) GAC reduced the concentration in the treated water below the current practical detection limits (10 ng/L for TCEP and Caffeine; 1 ng/L for all others).

 A number of micropollutants were detected in higher concentrations in wastewater treatment plant effluent that was also tested.
-A total of 17 contaminants (10 pharmaceuticals: Erythromycin, Sulfamethoxazole, Hydrocodone, Acetaminophen, Trimethoprim, Naproxen, Ibuprofen, Diclofenac, Carbamazepine, and Caffeine; three hormones: Estriol.
-Testosterone, and Androstenedione; and four miscellaneous compounds: TCEP, DEET, the sunscreen Oxybenzone, and the antibacterial Triclosan) were detected at significant levels.
+A total of 17 contaminants (10 pharmaceuticals: Erythromycin, Sulfamethoxazole, Hydrocodone, Acetaminophen, Trimethoprim, Naproxen, Ibuprofen, Diclofenac, Carbamazepine, and Caffeine; three hormones: Estriol, Testosterone, and Androstenedione; and four miscellaneous compounds: TCEP, DEET, the sunscreen Oxybenzone, and the antibacterial Triclosan) were detected at significant levels.
 In all cases except one, treatment by reverse osmosis (RO) or by nanofiltration (NF) reduced the concentrations of the contaminants below the currently practical detection limit for each.
 The one exception was TCEP, which was reduced from a concentration of 284 ng/L to 14 ng/L by RO treatment and to 13 ng/L by NF treatment.
 In each case, this is approximately a 95 percent reduction in contaminant concentration.